- Rail Trail

 - A picturesque rail trail close to Melbourne and some of Victoria’s major attractions

-- Enjoy stunning sceneries ranging from distant mountains to river valleys and farmland, as well as the contrast of the welcoming towns and tranquil, green forests.
+- Enjoy stunning scenery ranging from distant mountains to river valleys and farmland, as well as the contrast of the welcoming towns and tranquil forests

 - Pretty towns and villages with many opportunities to savour local food and wine